Tel Yitzhak: History

 The region of Tel Yitzhak, bordering the wetlands of the Poleg stream, has been inhabited intermittently since the Middle Paleolithic age, with peak periods of settlement during the Middle and Late Bronze Age (17th–13th centuries BCE), the Byzantine (4th–7th centuries CE) and Late Ottoman periods (19–early 20th centuries CE).
 Before the 20th century the area formed part of the Forest of Sharon and was part of the lands of the village of Ghabat Kafr Sur.
 It was an open woodland dominated by Mount Tabor Oak, which extended from Kfar Yona in the north to Ra'anana in the south.
 The local Arab inhabitants traditionally used the area for pasture, firewood and intermittent cultivation.
 The intensification of settlement and agriculture in the coastal plain during the 19th century led to deforestation and subsequent environmental degradation.

 The kibbutz was established in 1938 by General Zionist immigrants from Galicia as part of the tower and stockade settlement campaign.
 It was named after Yitzhak Steiger, a leader of HaNoar HaTzioni in Galicia.

+During the 1936–1939 Arab revolt in Palestine, the area was one of several sites selected by the Jewish National Fund for rapid fortified settlement in order to establish a Jewish presence in the Sharon plain and protect nearby roads.
+The first pioneers combined agriculture with defense duties, and for several years the kibbutz maintained a watchtower and stockade enclosure.

+In the 1940s Tel Yitzhak hosted one of the printing presses of the newspaper Haaretz.
+After the establishment of the State of Israel, it developed mixed farming, including citrus orchards, poultry, and dairy production.

-Masua, a center for Holocaust research and commemoration, was established on the kibbutz.
+Masua (Massuah), a center for Holocaust research, commemoration, and youth education, was established on the kibbutz in the 1970s and later became an official institution supported by the Israeli Ministry of Education.
+It serves as a major Holocaust education center for school groups and soldiers.

+Economy and culture

+Like many kibbutzim, Tel Yitzhak underwent processes of privatization from the 1990s onward, introducing differential wages and leasing agricultural land to private farmers.
+Today its economy combines agriculture, light industry, and services, while also hosting cultural and educational programs connected with Masua.